Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 - *Address no.*
   When creating an address, the next available address number is preselected by default.
 You can manually enter a different number.
 The address number cannot be edited after saving.
 If a new number is entered, a new address will be created.

-- *Form of address*
+- *Title*
-  Click the drop-down list to select the appropriate customer/supplier form of address.
+  Click the drop-down list to select the appropriate customer/supplier title.
 The following options are available:
     - **Company**
     - **Mr**
     - **Ms**